andre-argolo/andre-argolo/README.md

 👋 Hi there, I’m @andre-argolo!
 ---------------------------
-I'm a junior software developer and I'm currently learning and working with Java, Python.
+I'm a junior software developer and I'm currently learning and working with Java and Python.

 I'm interested in web development, data engineering, and clean code!